nus-cs2103/website-base/admin/lectures.md

 **Handouts**: There are no handouts.
 All learning materials are organized around learning outcomes (not lectures or topics), are given in Web format, and can be found in the [Textbook]({{baseUrl}}/book/index.html) section and are also hyperlinked from the [Schedule Page]({{baseUrl}}/schedule/index.html).

 **Slides**: Our lecture slides are not suited for printing or using as a reference during the lecture/exams.
 They are only an aid for lecture delivery.
-Slides will be uploaded *after* the lecture.
+Slides will be uploaded *after* the lecture (link available in the [Schedule Page]({{baseUrl}}/schedule/index.html)).